YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 The wise one who truly understands the Supreme Being, knows everything and worships Him wholeheartedly.
 (See also 7.14, 14.26, and 18.66) (15.19)

 Thus this most secret transcendental science of the Absolute has been explained by Me.
-Having understood this, one becomes enlightened, and oneâ€™s all duties are accomplished, O Arjuna.
+Having understood this, one becomes enlightened, and one's all duties are accomplished, O Arjuna.
 (15.20)

 ## CHAPTER 16, DIVINE AND THE DEMONIC QUALITIES